veebch/thedailygrind/README.md

 An open-source coffee grinder accessory to aid moving between grind sizes.
 Prototyped on a Bezzera BB05, although it should be adaptable to other grinders that use a similar mechanism (stepless adjustment).
 Units are currently non-dimensional (no units, made up).

-A very (very) minimal UX centers around a numeric value for the grind size and a display of that value for the last 3 grinds.
+A minimal UX centers around a numeric value for the grind size and a display of that value for the last 3 grinds.

+Turn the rotary encoder to select a grind number, press to move to that number.

 # Hardware